-Sent by Alfred Russel Wallace, Sarawak to H. Norton Shaw, [Royal Geographical Society, 3 Waterloo Place] on 1 November 1854.
+Sent by Alfred Russel Wallace, Sarawak, Borneo Island, [Malaysia] to Henry Norton Shaw, [Royal Geographical Society, 3 Waterloo Place] on 1 November 1854.

 No summary available at this time.

 A typical letter handwritten by author in English and signed by author.

 Pages with text: 4

 Scrutiny: 28/05/2012 - Parfitt, Elisabeth; 15/01/2013 - Catchpole, Caroline;

 Having now reached my destination & being about to commence work, I take the opportunity of communicating the fact through you to the Geographical Society, & also to give a short account of the places I have already visited.